-The following is an affordability ranking for an international agriculture degree in 2017.
+The following is an affordability ranking for an international agriculture degree.

 Programs represented here include both the undergraduate and graduate levels in which international agriculture or a related degree are a major component.
 Minors, certificates, and specializations in international agriculture were not included in this ranking.

 Program emphases range from small-scale agricultural innovation to large-scale agribusiness policy.
 Our pool was gathered through NCES College Navigator and school websites.
 Schools are ranked by tuition/fees (in-state is given where applicable), with the number one ranked school being the most affordable.

 The goal of this article is to inform you about what is available in international agriculture majors and give you an idea of what this type of degree will cost.
 Financial information given below is for broad comparative purposes only.
 Always be sure to contact schools for the latest program and tuition information.

 Bachelor of Science in Agriculture: International Agriculture and Rural Development Major

 If you are passionate about food systems and rural development in emerging countries, this major deserves a good look.
 Students choose a concentration in either Economics and Development, Agricultural and Food Systems, or Environment and Ecosystems.
 Besides core courses of the program, students will engage in an international internship in which they can develop some proficiency in the local language.
 A senior capstone project allows them to communicate their findings abroad to other seniors in the program.
 The program is interdisciplinary in nature, addressing issues related to poverty, hunger, agricultural innovation, and sustainable development.

 9. Andrews University